skhemissa/Distributed-PKI/README.md

 		run the following command :
 			multichaind distributedPKI@[ip-address]:[port]
-		The ip-address and port are related to the first node The wallet_id of this node is displayed
+		The ip-address and port are related to the first node

+	If you want grant a node to write into the distributed ledger :
+	Save the wallet_id displayed when multichain start into the new node.

 	On the first node, run the following commands: multichain-cli distributedPKI grant wallet_id connect, receive
-		multichain-cli grant wallet_id stream1.write
+		multichain-cli grant wallet_id publicKeys.write

 	On the second node:
 	multichaind distributedPKI -daemon